Calling RoundCalling RoundSchedule a walkthrough

 How do your SAH billing economics work for providers?

-If Ray or Rose detects language suggesting physical distress, suicidal ideation, or urgent safety concern, the call protocol is: acknowledge the concern calmly, encourage the client to call 000 or their nominated emergency contact, and continue the conversation with heightened attention.
-After the call ends, the system flags the conversation with a priority indicator and notifies the care manager immediately via dashboard alert.
+Ray or Rose responds calmly, encourages the client to call 000 or their nominated emergency contact, and keeps the conversation steady.
+After the call ends, the record enters the care manager review queue with priority context.

 What if a client calls Ray their 'friend' or becomes emotionally dependent?

 This is a feature consideration we take seriously.
 Ray and Rose are designed to be warm and consistent, but they do not represent themselves as human.
-If clients form a strong daily habit around the calls, this is positive for wellbeing outcomes.
+If clients form a strong daily habit around the calls, that is good for them.
 We work with providers to set appropriate expectations in the client consent and onboarding process.

 How does the platform handle clients with hearing difficulties?